 Education & Training

 The Doctor of Optometry degree requires completion of a 4-year program at an accredited optometry school.
 Although not required, the vast majority of students accepted to optometry programs hold a bachelor’s degree.
 After completion of the OD program, many individuals choose to complete an additional year in a residency program that can enhance employment possibilities and provide further specialization/training.
-Currently, there are 21 schools and colleges of Optometry in the US and Puerto Rico.
+Currently, there are 23 schools and colleges of Optometry in the US and Puerto Rico.
 Of those, three programs are located in California.
 All U.S. optometry schools require the Optometry Admission Test (OAT), which focuses on natural sciences (biology, inorganic/organic chemistry), reading comprehension, physics, and quantitative reasoning.
-Scores around 320 (out of 400) for the OAT are considered competitive.
-The average GPA range of the 2014 entering class for all optometry schools was 3.08-3.61.
+Scores around 330 (out of 400) for the OAT are considered competitive.
+The average overall GPA for accepted applicants in the 2019 - 2020 cycle for all optometry schools was 3.46.

 General Biology: Bio 160, 161, 162